-Exact Match Domains have always been used by webmasters, or SEO specialists to try to increase their ranking in the search engine as it acts as a Ranking Factor or signal to Google that the keyword is highly relevant to your website.
+Webmasters and SEO specialists have regularly used exact Match Domains, to try to increase their ranking in the search engine.
+This is because they are a Ranking Factor and act as a signal to Google that the keyword is highly relevant to your website.

 The problem quickly became endemic, with spammers buying hundreds of exact match domains, adding a few pages of low-quality content, and subsequently ranking for that term, often to the detriment of higher quality websites.
-For example, if you ran a website selling “left-handed plastic forks”, your domain might be lefthandedplasticforks.com.
+For example, if you run a website selling “left-handed plastic forks,” your domain might be lefthandedplasticforks.com.

-In September 2012, Google’s head of webspam, Matt Cutts, announced that a new Google update would soon be launched specifically targeting Exact Match Domains:
+In September 2012, Google’s head of webspam, Matt Cutts, announced that a new Google update would soon be explicitly launched targeting Exact Match Domains:

 The target of this update was “low quality” websites with an EMD, with the operative word being low quality.

 As such, websites with poor quality content and an EMD would suffer lower rankings.
-Conversely, if a website was hit by an EMD and increased the quality of content on their website, then their rankings would increase.
+Conversely, if a site were hit by an EMD and increased the quality of content on their website, then their rankings would increase.
 This was a relatively successful update, with around 0.6 percent of English-US queries affected.

 Here is what Illyes had to say: